 - You are married or living with a partner.

-- You are single or divorced, and have proven financial dependants permanently living with you.
+- You are single or divorced and have proven financial dependents permanently living with you.

 - You or your partner have never received a subsidy from the government before.